roehampton/module-content/software-development-1/week-01/lab/README.md

 To create our Jupyter notebooks we will use Anaconda: a free and open-source distribution of the Python.
 Roehampton's computers should have this installed.
 You can download a copy for your personal computer at: https://www.anaconda.com/products/individual

-If intalling, follow the prompts from the intaller.
+If installing, follow the prompts from the intaller.
 Once installed, head to the "Anaconda Navigator" shortcut.
 In the Anaconda Navigator, we will have access to Jupyter Notebooks.
 As you launch the application, a new window in your browser will open.
 This is your Jupyter Notebook.
 Once opened, make sure to save it somewhere you can easily access.
 Roehampton University provides you with a Microsoft One Drive folder.
 Create a folder for this class (Software Development 1) and save the Jupyeter Notebook as "Lecture_1.ipynb".
 Each .ipynb file is one notebook, so each time you create a new notebook, a new .ipynb file will be created.

 Jupyter Notebooks are an interactive comptuing environemnt for Python.
 Jupyter is an acronym for the programming languages Julia, Python and R. A Jupyter notebook integrates code and its output into a single document that combines visualizations, narrative text, mathematical equations, and other rich media.
 Jupyter Notebooks are now a major part of the data science workflow.